 Maji Moto Warrior Training

 In the morning, your driver will pick you up for a trip outside Nairobi to the Maji Moto Maasai Cultural Camp.
-This is not a commercial experience but a real visit to an authentic Maasai community where tribespeople still live according to ancient traditions.
-It's a fascinating opportunity to interact with an authentic African culture that has changed little over the centuries.
+This isn't a commercial experience but a real immersion in an authentic Maasai community where tribespeople still live according to ancient traditions.
+It's a wonderful opportunity to interact with authentic African culture that has changed little over the centuries.

 Activities include walking in the hills with Maasai warriors, witnessing warrior training, and stopping at a natural hot spring.
 You'll also visit a Maasai widow village.
 Because Maasai women traditionally marry older men, many are often widowed with young children.
 To offset these hardships, initiatives were created to help teach Maasai widows skills to earn a living, like crafting and beadwork.
 Besides visiting the village, you'll tour community projects like a school, tree nursery, and beekeeping operation.